danthem/JumpServer/README.md

 **This repo is a WIP...
-The jumpserver and cpanel scripts work but are still being improved.
+The jumpserver, setup and cpanel scripts work but are still being improved.
 Instructions in this README may not be fully up to date.

 # JumpServer
 A simple 'jump server' bash script reading available devices from a sqlite3 database.
 For this reason you'll obviously need sqlite3 on your machine.